-Additional guidelines for managing the proposal submission process are available in Chapter 10 Donor contract management.
+Additional guidelines for managing the proposal submission process are available in the Chapter on Donor contract management.

 Proposals must be aligned with CARE’s emergency response programme strategy.
-For guidelines on programme strategy, see Chapter 5 Programme Strategy .
+For guidelines on programme strategy, see the Chapter on Programme Strategy .
 CARE’s strategy should set programme objectives, key interventions and overall fundraising targets.
 See Annex 8.3 Initial Appeal and Strategy Document.

 To ensure proposals are aligned with the programme strategy: